seungjoohan/dino_pose/README.md

 ## Features

-- Uses pre-trained DINOv2 as a backbone for feature extraction
+- Uses pre-trained Vision Transformers as a backbone for feature extraction
 - Custom heads for 2D heatmap prediction and 3D z-coordinate estimation
-- Support for arbitrary number of keypoints (current version trained with 24 keypoints)
+- Support for arbitrary number of keypoints (current version trained with **24 keypoints**)
 - Simple inference demo with visualization
 - Trained Model CoreML conversion
+- Swift UI app to apply finetuned models

 ## Quick Start